-- The regulation market structure was evaluated as not competitive for the first nine months of 2016 because the PJM Regulation Market failed the three pivotal supplier (TPS) test in 92.1 percent of the hours in the first nine months of 2016. - Participant behavior in the PJM Regulation Market was evaluated as competitive for the first nine months of 2016 because market power mitigation requires competitive offers when the three pivotal supplier test is failed and there was no evidence of generation owners engaging in anti-competitive behavior. - Market performance was evaluated as competitive, despite significant issues with the market design.
+- The regulation market structure was evaluated as not competitive for 2016 because the PJM Regulation Market failed the three pivotal supplier (TPS) test in 92.2 percent of the hours in 2016. - Participant behavior in the PJM Regulation Market was evaluated as competitive for 2016 because market power mitigation requires competitive offers when the three pivotal supplier test is failed and there was no evidence of generation owners engaging in noncompetitive behavior.

-Market design was evaluated as flawed.
+- Market performance was evaluated as competitive, despite significant issues with the market design. - Market design was evaluated as flawed.
 The market design has failed to correctly incorporate a consistent implementation of the marginal benefit factor in optimization, pricing and settlement.
 The market results continue to include the incorrect definition of opportunity cost.
 The result is significantly flawed market signals to existing and prospective suppliers of regulation.